As a woman drinks water in a glass, her hair turns into flowing water.

 • dry eyes

-Chemotherapy drugs can dehydrate you.
-Dehydration occurs because your body is using water during the detoxication process.
-If you choose to replace fluids with processed fruit juices, soda, coffee, and/or tea you are adding additional stress to your body.
-It takes water and energy to process any fluid you drink, unless it is pure water.2
+Chemotherapy drugs can dehydrate you because your body needs so much water for the detoxication process.
+If you choose to replace fluids with processed fruit juices, soda, coffee, and/or tea while undergoing chemotherapy, you are adding more stress to your body.
+That's because those fluids require more water and energy to process than pure water.2

-So why not just drink pure water?
-Why do we add additional fluid stress to our bodies in the form of processed sugar and caffeine?
-The 2 biggest excuses of why people don't drink water:
+So why doesn't everyone just drink pure water?
+Why do we add more fluid stress to our bodies in the form of processed sugar and caffeine?
+These are the 2 biggest reasons people give for not drinking water:

 • it's tasteless